Jaguar XJ (X351)

-The fourth-generation Jaguar XJ is a saloon car built by British manufacturer Jaguar Cars, later known as Jaguar Land Rover, from 2010 to 2019.
-Referred to internally within Jaguar as the X351, it was announced in 2009,before going on sale in 2010, and combines revised styling with underpinnings of the previous X350 generation.
-The model was discontinued in 2019. it is the final generation of the Jaguar XJ.
+The Jaguar XJ (X351) was a saloon car built by British manufacturer Jaguar Cars, later known as Jaguar Land Rover, from 2010 to 2019.
+It was the fourth-generation of the Jaguar XJ model.
+Referred to internally within Jaguar as the X351, it was announced in 2009 before going on sale in 2010, and combined revised styling with underpinnings of the previous Jaguar X350 generation.
+The model was discontinued in 2019.
+It was the final generation of the XJ, after the electric Jaguar XJ was cancelled in February 2021.

 Overview

 Jaguar invited Jay Leno to unveil the new XJ during the launch at the Saatchi Gallery in London on 9 July 2009.
 The event was broadcast live on the Jaguar website.
 The US model was unveiled at the 2009 Pebble Beach Concours d'Elegance.

 Production of the car was due to begin in September 2009, with first deliveries being made in early 2010.
 Production later began in 2010, with the car arriving in dealer showrooms in May 2010.
 Production was initially carried out only at the Castle Bromwich Assembly plant in Birmingham, England.
-From 2014, assembly from complete knockdown kits (CKD) of the XJ commenced at Jaguar Land Rover's facility in Pune, India.
+From 2014, assembly from complete knockdown kits, or CKD, of the XJ commenced at Jaguar Land Rover's facility in Pune, India.

 Design

-The XJ was designed at Jaguar Land Rover's Whitley plant in Coventry, by a team led by design director Ian Callum.
+The XJ was designed at Jaguar Land Rover's Whitley plant in Coventry by a team led by design director Ian Callum.
 Design work began in 2005, with final design approval taking place in November 2006 and the design being frozen in the first half of 2008.

-The new design is a complete departure from any earlier XJ model, although mechanically the car is a development of its predecessor.
+The new design is a complete departure from any earlier XJ model; mechanically, the car is a development of its predecessor.

 Models

 In addition to the standard version with a 3035 mm wheelbase, a long-wheelbase version was available with a 3160 mm wheelbase.
 At the 2010 Moscow Motor Show, a high security version of the car called the XJ Sentinel was introduced.
 This is an armoured version of Long Wheelbase XJ with B7-level ballistic protection as well as providing protection against 15 kg TNT or equivalent explosive.
 It has the 5.0 L supercharged V8 engine shared with the XJ Supersport having a power output of 510 PS and 19-inch wheels with Dunlop Self Supporting Technology run-flat tyres.

-However, unlike other full-size flagship executive cars, the long-wheelbase variant was designed first and was expected to make up 67 percent of sales in the United States market.
+Unlike other full-size flagship executive cars, the long-wheelbase variant was designed first and was expected to make up 67 percent of sales in the US market.